Mboalab/Outreachy_May_2023-August_2023-Internships/Create a platform to link-up medical facilities globally/Applicants/PALAK/Task1.md

 - Every field has some conditions.
 Like minimum letters, required filed, Must be a URL only, Must be a mail,includes _others_ as a checkbox option and a text area at the end, for additional information.

-- I have added a video, Please have a look.
+- I have added a video in the README file, Please have a look.-[README.md](https://github.com/Palaktahlyani/Data_collection_tool/blob/main/README.md)
   Here is the link to the tool - https://github.com/Palaktahlyani/Data_collection_tool